-Once you have enrolled, a nurse will be assigned to you to provide education and support, either over the phone or in person.
-They can teach you about benefits and offer resources such as WIC, breast pumps, and baby supplies.
-If you have a baby in the neonatal intensive care unit (NICU), a nurse can provide support for up to one year after your baby’s discharge from the NICU.
+Once you have enrolled, a nurse will be assigned to you to provide education and support, either by videoconference, in person, or over the phone.
+They can teach you about benefits, including breast pumps and blood pressure measurement devices, and connect you to available resources such as WIC services.
+If you have a baby who has spent time in the neonatal intensive care unit (NICU), a nurse can provide support for up to one year after your baby’s discharge from the NICU.

 Below are checklists for you to use during and after your pregnancy to help keep you and your baby as healthy as possible.
-Your Healthy Beginnings nurse can help you complete the items on these lists.
+Your Perinatal Care Management nurse can help you complete the items on these lists.
 Follow the links for other helpful resources.

 Whether you are pregnant or gave birth within the last year, it’s important to talk to your healthcare provider about any physical or emotional concerns you may have.
 For tips and guidance to help you share your concerns with your healthcare provider, click here.